fen-gao/doc-flow-js/README.md

-# Web Freemium Project
+# Notation Project

 ## Project Overview

-In this project, I recreated a Web freenium for text editor, focusing on the H1 heading component.
+In this project, I implemented a text editor like the notion, focusing on the H1 heading component.
 The goal is to deliver a functional prototype.

 ## Requirements